parkinsons-toolkit/app-content/pages-content/managing-symptoms/balance-and-falls.md

 This is often not a quick process, and you may be referred on to another service for a further assessment.

 ### Questions
 Healthcare professionals are likely to ask more questions, so you could think about these in advance.
-You could record them in your _My Health_ section to bring to the appointment.
+You could record them in your <a href="/learn/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a>. section to bring to the appointment.

 **They may ask about:**
 - Description of before, during and after the fall(s).
 Did you lose consciousness (‘black out’)?
 How did you feel just before the fall?
 How did you feel after the fall?